-And just in case we haven't already sold you, the library has 10 study rooms available for students and faculty to reserve online (which is where the therapy dogs are housed a few days a week during finals time!), couches on the third floor that are great for studying or napping, and big open, airy windows so that your study environment doesn't have to be filled with doom and gloom.
+And just in case we haven't already sold you, the library has 10 study rooms available for students to reserve online, couches on the third floor that are great for studying or napping, and big open, airy windows so that your study environment doesn't have to be filled with doom and gloom.

-The resource librarians are incredible at new and creative initatives to engage the student body, like the Diversity Read for the year, the Lunch with the Librarians program, and a newsletter sent out to students every semester detailing things you should know.
+The legal reference librarians are incredible at new and creative initiatives to engage the student body, like the Diversity Read for the year, therapy dog visits during reading period, and a newsletter sent out to students every semester detailing things you should know.